dn-winit/Yaumi_Staged/DEPLOYMENT.md

 - [ ] `.gitignore` configured properly
 - [ ] Code pushed to GitHub (main branch)
 - [ ] Database accessible from internet (or configure VPN/allowlist)
+- [ ] Region: Asia Pacific (Singapore) - for optimal performance in your region

 ---